Run end-to-end tests

 var page = await browser.NewPageAsync();

-await page.GotoAsync("https://example.com");
+await page.GotoAsync("https://scraping-sandbox.netlify.app/products");

-await Assertions.Expect(page).ToHaveTitleAsync(new Regex("Example Domain"));
+await Assertions.Expect(page).ToHaveTitleAsync(new Regex("Product Catalog"));

 await playwright.DisposeAsync();